scala/docs.scala-lang/_overviews/scala3-book/scala-for-python-devs.md

 x += 1
 ```

-However, the rule of thumb is to always use `val` unless the variable specifically needs to be mutated.
+However, the rule of thumb in Scala is to always use `val` unless the variable specifically needs to be mutated.